FindMySchool LogoFindMySchool

 Admissions are handled directly by the college, not through a local authority coordinated scheme.
 The process is straightforward but requires proactive engagement from families.

-Applications for September 2026 entry open in October 2025.
+Applications for September entry usually open in autumn.
 Students apply online via the college website.
 There is no strict deadline, but popular courses (particularly in construction, animal care, and plumbing) fill up quickly.
 Early application is strongly advised.

 Requirements vary by level: